sneakysneak/docs/pages/connector-authentication/clover.md

 #### Setup in Clover

 Go to [clover.com/developers](https://www.clover.com/developers/) and create a new application.
-In the new application go to Settings and
+In the new application go to Settings and:

-*   Update the Web Configuration setting Site URL to be you Cyclr domain.
-Avalible from Cyclr Console > Settings > Integration Settings
+*   Update the Web Configuration setting Site URL to be your Cyclr Service Domain.
+Available from Cyclr Console > Settings > Integration Settings
-*   Update the permissions setting checking everything other than “Process Credit Cards”
+*   Update the permissions setting checking everything other than "Process Credit Cards"
-*   The App ID is the Client ID and the App Secret is the Client Secret, copy them as they are needed later
+*   The App ID is the Client ID and the App Secret is the Client Secret.
+Copy them as they are needed later.

 #### Setup in Cyclr

-If you don't need to use webhooks login to your Cyclr partner console and in the top menu go to Connectors > Connector Library.
-Find the Clover connector in the list & go into it’s Setup.
+If you don't need to use webhooks, login to your Cyclr Console and in the top menu go to Connectors > Connector Library.
+Find the Clover connector in the list and click its Setup button.

-*   Set the Client ID with the App ID
+*   Set the Client ID as the App ID
-*   Set the Client Secret with the App Secret
+*   Set the Client Secret as the App Secret

 #### Install/Authenticate a connector

 *   Enter the domain for Clover, either US or Europe
 *   Click the sign in button
-*   If required in the popup install the application, then close the popup and re-click the sign in button.
+*   If required in the popup, install the application, then close the popup and the sign in button again.

 #### Webhooks

 Clover only supports sending webhooks to one webhook step per Clover application.
-To use webhooks with Cyclr you will need to create an seperate Application in [clover.com/developers](https://www.clover.com/developers/) for each connector install.
+To use webhooks with Cyclr you will need to create a separate Application in [clover.com/developers](https://www.clover.com/developers/) for each connector install.

 Setup Webhook
 -------------